-31 March 2022 31 March 2021
+31 March 2023 31 March 2022

 £m £m

-Amounts owed by subsidiary undertakings 29.2 29.2
+Amounts owed by subsidiary undertakings 20.6 29.2

 Amounts owed by joint venture 23.3 23.3

-52.5 52.5
+43.9 52.5

 Amounts owed by subsidiary undertakings includes a non-current balance of £20.6m in respect of the transfer of certain subsidiaries as part of an internal restructuring in 2016.
-There is no current expectation that this will be settled.
-A further £8.6m represents an inter-company loan to Northumbrian Water Projects Limited which was settled following 31 March 2022.
+There is no current expectation that this will be settled in the near future.
+In the prior year, a further £8.6m represents an inter-company loan to Northumbrian Water Projects Limited which was settled during the year.
+Amounts owed by joint venture includes £10.7m loan due 31 August 2027 or such other date as mutually agreed between the parties; a £2.6m loan with no fixed repayment date and a £10.0m working capital facility, which is long-term in nature, due 30 September 2024.